MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 Lastly, we see that "sessionCount" is only used in **AggSession**.
 In this case, we will not create an attribute group and just define "sessionCount" as an attribute inside **AggSession**.

-<br/><br/>Going back to our original example.
+<br/>Going back to our original example.
 After we have identified our attribute groups, we will define them inside our allImports document, since the attribute groups will be used in a lot of the schemas for our physical entities.

-<br/>Here is our *_allImports.cdm.json* with a couple of attribute group objects under **definitions**:
+Here is our *_allImports.cdm.json* with a couple of attribute group objects under **definitions**:

 ![allImports Document](media/creating-schemas-allimports.png)